St. Peter's dome Climb: Tickets and Best Prices

 The tranquillity and silence from the top of St. Peter's is also highly valued, so I encourage you to get up early.
 In general, it is also a good time to see St. Peter's Basilica and even the Vatican Museums.

-What the climb up to St. Peter's Dome looks like
+What is the climb up to St. Peter's Dome like?

 Vatican Stairs| ©UnSplash